 Shoppers no longer view waiting in line as a valuable use of their time – A study by Global Payments Platform.

 This grocery shopping option sure is a treat for tech-savvy shoppers.

 Other grocery industry tech innovations you must know about!

-On-demand grocery industry is one of the booming industries of today.
-New innovations are launched everyday.
-Here are few of them:
+The on-demand grocery industry is one of the booming industries of today.
+New innovations are launched every day.
+Here are a few of them:

 1. Sheds: Kroger, one of the largest supermarket operators joined hands with Ocado’s ‘Shed’ Warehousing technology, where robots pick and pack groceries.
 The company’s newest machines can pull together a 50-item grocery order in as little as five minutes.

 2. Buy-&-Cook Services: Hellman, the largest mayonnaise producer has partnered with delivery tech start-up Quiqup.
 Using the app or the website, customers pick what they want to cook from a series of recipes.